MediaComem/comem-archidep/ex/wopr-deployment.md

 ### Test the automated deployment

 Commit a change and push it to your repository on the server to test the automated deployment.
-For example, the text of the main page's buttons is [in the file `src/app.svelte`][change].
+For example, some of the text displayed in the main page [in the file `src/app.svelte`][change].